Transportability of model-based estimands in evidence synthesis: Discussion: implications for guidance

 When making population-level decisions in HTA, the scientific question translates into a marginal estimand.\cite{remiro2022target} We have assumed that the inferential target is a marginal effect.
 Inevitably, health technology assessors and stakeholders will attempt to generalize effect estimates to the relevant population for policy-making.
 Covariate-adjusted indirect comparisons and network meta-regressions attempt to do this explicitly.
-Nevertheless, many evidence synthesis methods invoke a key assumption of constancy, conditional on a set of baseline characteristics when adjusting for covariates.\cite{phillippo2018methods, phillippo2016nice} As a result, \textit{transportability} is a central property to consider in the choice of a suitable effect measure.\cite{martinussen2013collapsibility, xiao2022controversy, didelez2022logic, huitfeldt2021shall, liu2022correct}
+Other evidence synthesis methods do not, but still invoke a constancy assumption.